 In the quiet, your own thoughts become loud, and you’ll find you have little choice but to listen.
 If you can acknowledge and accept your thoughts, rather than trying to drown them out, then you could find yourself hearing clearly for the first time – and might learn more about yourself than you ever thought possible.

 6. Freedom from other people’s habits and behaviours

 This might seem to go without saying, but living alone means not having to live with anyone else – or to tolerate their more challenging habits and behaviours.
-This can range from the little-but-significant irritations like messiness, through to much more problematic, difficult behaviours and the disagreements and arguments that can follow.
+This can range from the little-but-significant irritations like messiness, through to much more problematic, difficult and even dangerous behaviours and the disagreements and arguments that can follow.

-A lot of people who live alone have told me that they didn’t realise until they started living alone how much energy they had put in to accommodating other people’s unwanted behaviours – or what a relief it was in not having to do this any more.
+A lot of people who live alone have told me that they didn’t realise until they started living alone how much energy they had put in to accommodating other people’s unwanted behaviours – or what a relief it was in not having to do this any more!
 In living alone, you don’t have to be around people who drain your mental, emotional and physical energy – this in itself is pure freedom.